mww012/aruba_clientlocator/README.md

 # Aruba Client Locator

-This script is intended to help the user find APs as well as help troubleshoot client roaming.
+This script is intended to help the user find a client and the AP it's associated to as well as help troubleshoot client roaming.

 This python script will do at least one of the following for a given sta:
 * Notify user of the current associated AP via the Pushover notification service